|►||Academic Services Home|

 Hebrew Bible and Ancient Near East

 The concentrations pages mentioned above detail requirements specific to the Comparative Religion M.A. degree.
 In addition, you must make certain that the courses you take fulfill another set of more generic requirements established by the Graduate School for all M.A. programs.
-Please note carefully the following Graduate School requirements: (1) You must complete a minimum of 36 credits, including JSIS A 501-502, non-language courses taken to fulfill your concentration requirements, and the required historical relations course.
+Please note carefully the following Graduate School requirements: (1) You must complete a minimum of 36 credits, including JSIS C 501-502, non-language courses taken to fulfill your concentration requirements, and the required historical relations course.
 (2) At least 18 of these credits must be at the 500 level or above and (3) at least 18 credits must be graded.
 Graded courses include all 400- and 500-level courses (except 498 and 499) for which you receive a decimal grade.
-IMPORTANT NOTE: Graduate Independent Study courses (JSIS A 600) can be taken to fulfill our Comparative Religion concentration requirements, but they are not considered graded courses even though you may, in some cases, receive a decimal grade.
+IMPORTANT NOTE: Graduate Independent Study courses (JSIS C 600) can be taken to fulfill Comparative Religion concentration requirements, but they are not considered graded courses even though you may, in some cases, receive a decimal grade.
 Such grades are not included in your GPA.

 Final Degree Requirements

 By the beginning of your second year in the program you should have a Supervisory Committee.
 In consultation with the GPC, you will select three members of the Comparative Religion faculty (or faculty affiliated with Comparative Religion) to serve on your committee.
 The chair should be someone familiar with your work in your major concentration and with whom you have a comfortable relationship.
 The other members should be faculty with whom you have taken at least one graduate-level class.
-One member should be from your minor concentration while the other should normally be the instructor with whom you took the JSIS A 501 or R 502 method and theory seminar, unless an alternative arrangement has been approved by the GPC.
+One member should be from your minor concentration while the other should normally be the instructor with whom you took the JSIS C 501 or JSIS C 502 method and theory seminar, unless an alternative arrangement has been approved by the GPC.

 You should work closely with your Supervisory Committee on your final paper(s); if one, approximately 50 pages in length; if two, 25 pages each.
 These papers are usually revisions of your best research seminar papers.
 Your revisions, which are expected to consider both your instructors’ criticisms and your own subsequent insights, should be made in consultation with members of your committee.
 If you write two papers, one should be from the major concentration, and the other from the minor concentration.
 If you write only one, it should incorporate subject matter or theory from both your major and your minor concentrations.
 Since the primary focus of the oral exam is your paper(s), the nature of these paper(s) must be negotiated with your committee chair.
 The papers should be submitted at least one week prior to the oral exam to give the committee members adequate time to evaluate your work.